-How to Double Space a Document in Word 2010
+How to Double Space in Word 2010

 These steps will show you how to double space a single document in Word 2010.
 If you would like to change the default spacing options for all future documents, then you can continue to the next section to set the default line spacing setting.